-The carbon monoxide (CO) alarm monitors the air for the presence of CO.
-It will alarm when there are high levels of CO present, and when there are low levels of CO present over a longer period of time.
-When a CO condition matches either of these situations, the alarm/voice message warning system will sound, accompanied by the flashing red LED light.
+The Carbon Monoxide (CO) alarm monitors the air for the presence of CO.
+It will alarm when there are high levels of CO present, and when there are low levels of CO present over a longer period of time (see below for alarm times).
+When a CO condition matches either of these situations, the alarm/voice message warning system will sound, and be accompanied by the flashing red LED light.
 The carbon monoxide sensor uses an electrochemical technology.

-CAUTION: This alarm will only indicate the presence of carbon monoxide gas at the sensor.
+A CAUTION: This alarm will only indicate the presence of carbon monoxide gas at the sensor.
 Carbon monoxide gas may be present in other areas.

-Individuals with medical problems may consider using warning devices which provide audible and visual signals for carbon monoxide concentrations less than 30 ppm.
+Individuals with medical problems may consider using warning devices which provide audible and visual signals for carbon monoxide concentrations under 30 ppm.